markus1bauer/2022_danube_dike_survey/README.md

 **Citation:**

 > Bauer M, Huber J, & Kollmann J (in preparation).
-XXX.
-XX, XXX-XXX. https://doi.org/10.xxx
+Beta diversity of restored grasslands is not homogenised by temporal turnover: local site characteristics and spatial variability affect restoration outcomes.